 Classes to consider would be their Basics, Hatha and Yin classes.
 Teacher Joy is certified in prenatal yoga, while Ashley Ow and Christine are very friendly and helpful in providing modifications and using props for various poses.

 2. Yoga + (www.yogaplus.sg)

 With two locations in Arab Street and Chinatown, this studio is convenient for those working around the central business district area.
 You will feel any work woes fade away once greeted by their friendly teachers when you come for class and enter their beautiful studio.

-With wood paneled flooring and whitewashed window panes, the studios are small but cozy and intimate.
+With wood-panelled flooring and whitewashed window panes, the studios are small but cosy and intimate.
 Yoga + offers prenatal classes on Saturday afternoons.
 One of their founders, Dr Bianca is a medical doctor and I attended her Basics class when I was pregnant, but it’s best to call and let them know that there will a mum-to-be in class.
-It’s best that you have done Yoga before attending the Basics class as it can seem a little fast paced for beginners.
+It’s best that you have done Yoga before attending the Basics class as it can seem a little fast-paced for beginners.